 How customizable is Zoho CRM?

 You can customize almost every aspect of Zoho CRM, though there can be limits depending on your plan.
-For example, Canvas, which is a customization tool that re-styles page interface, deal boards, and more, includes only one design for Standard plans, three for Professional, and five for Enterprise.
+For example, Canvas, which is a customization tool that re-styles page interfaces, deal boards, and more, includes only one design for Standard plans, three for Professional, and five for Enterprise.

 Zoho CRM’s features, also called modules, contain a variety of filters and visualizations that can help you control what you see.
 In the contact and deal modules, data can be filtered by deal stage, country, and other variables, and you can even go so far as formatting the text in which results are displayed.
 The default list view for data-heavy modules can feel excessive, so it’s worth designing a simplified user interface.

-A variety of external integrations, including with other Zoho products, also contributes to a personalized experience.
+A variety of external integrations, including with other Zoho products, also contribute to a personalized experience.
 Adding tools such as Zoom and Mailchimp is only three clicks away via the Marketplace module, and can enrich your customer data and communication.
 Integrations are limited on the free plan, however.

 On the downside, the various Zoho CRM branded customization tools, such as Wizards and Canvas, can get confusing, and the differences between them aren’t always clear.